oddbird/oddleventy/content/tools/polyfill.md

 [Demo](https://popover-polyfill.netlify.app/) |
 [Source](https://github.com/oddbird/popover-polyfill)

+{{ embed.img(
+  src='projects/popover-attribute-polyfill.jpg',
+  alt='Popovers take a state of “auto” or “manual”.
+If no state is provided, the popover takes on the behavior of its default state, which is “auto”.
+Auto popovers can be “light dismissed” by selecting anywhere on the page, clicking the popover control button, or opening another popover on the page.'
+) }}

 OddBird's Popover Attribute Polyfill -- built in collaboration with [Keith Cirkel](https://github.com/keithamus) and used in production by GitHub --